HMS Affray (P421): Discovery

-Cause of loss
+Investigation

-There have been several reasons put forward as to what caused the submarine to sink.
-The snort mast was broken and lay next to the hull so initially it was thought that this had broken and flooded the submarine.
-After a detailed inspection of the snort mast itself, which showed no sign of being struck, it was thought that it was more likely that it had been broken when the sub hit the bottom (the snort mast was later tested and although it was found to be of faulty manufacture, tests indicated it should still have stood up to normal use).
+Several reasons have been put forward for the cause of the submarine's sinking.
+The snort mast was broken and lay next to the hull so it was initially thought that this had broken and flooded the submarine.
+After a detailed inspection of the snort mast itself, which showed no sign of being struck, it was thought more likely that it had been broken when the submarine hit the bottom (the snort mast was later tested and although it was found to be of faulty manufacture, tests indicated it should still have stood up to normal use).
 The official board of inquiry held the broken snort to be the primary cause of the sinking.

-However, Sir Victor Shepherd, the Director of Naval Construction disputed the finding.
-Shepherd and others suggested that a battery explosion was also a possibility, owing to the angle at which the ship was resting on the seabed.
+However, Sir Victor Shepheard, the Director of Naval Construction, disputed the finding.
+Shepheard and others suggested that a battery explosion was also a possibility, owing to the angle at which the ship was resting on the seabed.

-The Royal Navy had tried to scan the interior when Affray was first discovered using a primitive radioactive device.
+The Royal Navy tried to scan the interior when Affray was first discovered, using a primitive radioactive device.
 This yielded minimal information about the internal condition of the submarine, but it did seem to show that the internal valve for the snort mast was in the open position, which would indicate that at least one compartment flooded and some of the crew had drowned when she first hit the bottom (see USS Squalus for a similar situation).
 During this attempt one of the (pea-sized) X-ray pods was accidentally lost near the sub and the Admiralty decided against further attempts to establish why Affray sank, mostly due to the various dangers to any divers (one Royal Navy diver lost his life attempting to identify another sunken submarine during the search).

 A more recent theory put forward by a few experts is that the snort mast dropped below the surface and the float valve (described above) jammed or somehow failed to stop the water entering the sub.
-With up to 13 tons of water per minute entering the submarine this could have caused her to drop rapidly to the bottom.
+With water entering at up to 13 tons per minute, this could have caused the submarine to drop rapidly to the bottom.
 With a reduced crew and the trainees in the way hampering activities, there would have been a delay in stopping the inflow of water.
 By the time the valve was shut or the flooding compartment that contained the valve sealed off, there would have been so much water aboard that even blowing all her ballast would not have been sufficient to get her to the surface.
 Or if the flooded compartment/s included the control room, there would have been no one alive to blow ballast.
 It is also possible, with trainees on board possibly operating systems, that a problem with the clutch caused the Affray to accelerate into the sea bottom disabling some parts of the submarine that would have helped her rise to the surface.